 “Ettha kyāhaṁ, bho gotama, karomi?
 Maggakkhāyīhaṁ, bho gotamā”ti.

-“What can I do, Gotama, in that situation?
+“What can I do, sir Gotama, in that situation?
 I am only the one who shows the way.”

 “Evameva kho, brāhmaṇa, tiṭṭhateva nibbānaṁ, tiṭṭhati nibbānagāmī maggo, tiṭṭhāmahaṁ samādapetā; atha ca pana mama sāvakā mayā evaṁ ovadīyamānā evaṁ anusāsīyamānā appekacce accantaṁ niṭṭhaṁ nibbānaṁ ārādhenti, ekacce nārādhenti.
 Ettha kyāhaṁ, brāhmaṇa, karomi?
 Maggakkhāyīhaṁ, brāhmaṇa, tathāgato”ti.

-“Similarly, Brahmin, Nibbāna exists, the path leading to Nibbāna exists, and I am here to instruct; yet my disciples, being instructed and guided by me, some attain final Nibbāna and some do not.
-What can I do, Brahmin?
+“Similarly, brahmin, Nibbāna exists, the path leading to Nibbāna exists, and I am here to instruct; yet my disciples, being instructed and guided by me, some attain final Nibbāna and some do not.
+What can I do, brahmin?
 I am only the one who shows the way.”

 Evaṁ vutte, gaṇakamoggallāno brāhmaṇo bhagavantaṁ etadavoca: “yeme, bho gotama, puggalā assaddhā jīvikatthā na saddhā agārasmā anagāriyaṁ pabbajitā saṭhā māyāvino ketabino uddhatā unnaḷā capalā mukharā vikiṇṇavācā indriyesu aguttadvārā bhojane amattaññuno jāgariyaṁ ananuyuttā sāmaññe anapekkhavanto sikkhāya na tibbagāravā bāhulikā sāthalikā okkamane pubbaṅgamā paviveke nikkhittadhurā kusītā hīnavīriyā muṭṭhassatino asampajānā asamāhitā vibbhantacittā duppaññā eḷamūgā, na tehi bhavaṁ gotamo saddhiṁ saṁvasati.

-Upon hearing this, the Brahmin Accountant Moggallāna said to the Blessed One: “There are those, friend Gotama, who lack faith, who have left the household life for a livelihood, not out of faith.
-They are crafty, deceitful, treacherous, |restless::agitated, unbalanced, confused about what is right and wrong [uddhata]|, |arrogant::conceited, haughty [unnaḷa]|, |unsteady::wavering, fickle, inconsistent [capala]|, |talkative::big-mouthed [mukhara]|, |chatty::with scattered speech [vikiṇṇavāca]|, |with unguarded sense faculties::uncontrolled in senses, not having self-restraint [aguttadvāratā]|, lacking moderation in eating, not devoted to wakefulness, indifferent to the ascetic life, without keen respect for the training, |indulgent::excessive, living luxuriously, extravagant [bāhulika]|, |careless::loose, lethargic, lax [sāthalika]|, leaders in backsliding, neglectful of seclusion, |indolent::lazy, inactive person, indolent [kusītā]|, |weak in effort::low in energy, lacking in endurance [hīnavīriya]|, |muddle-minded::forgetful, not mindful [muṭṭhassatī]|, |lacking clear awareness::inattentive [asampajāna]|, |distracted::with scattered attention, not collected, not well-composed [asamāhita]|, |with a wandering mind::with runaway thoughts, mentally out of control [vibbhantacitta]|, |undiscerning::without wisdom [duppañña]|, and uninformed—these, friend Gotama, do not live in close association with you.
+Upon hearing this, the brahmin accountant Moggallāna said to the Blessed One: “There are those, sir Gotama, who lack faith, who have left the household life for a livelihood, not out of faith.
+They are crafty, deceitful, treacherous, |restless::agitated, unbalanced, confused about what is right and wrong [uddhata]|, |arrogant::conceited, haughty [unnaḷa]|, |unsteady::wavering, fickle, inconsistent [capala]|, |talkative::big-mouthed [mukhara]|, |chatty::with scattered speech [vikiṇṇavāca]|, |with unguarded sense faculties::uncontrolled in senses, not having self-restraint [aguttadvāratā]|, lacking moderation in eating, not devoted to wakefulness, indifferent to the ascetic life, without keen respect for the training, |indulgent::excessive, living luxuriously, extravagant [bāhulika]|, |careless::loose, lethargic, lax [sāthalika]|, leaders in backsliding, neglectful of seclusion, |indolent::lazy, inactive person, indolent [kusītā]|, |weak in effort::low in energy, lacking in endurance [hīnavīriya]|, |muddle-minded::forgetful, not mindful [muṭṭhassatī]|, |lacking clear awareness::inattentive [asampajāna]|, |distracted::with scattered attention, not collected, not well-composed [asamāhita]|, |with a wandering mind::with runaway thoughts, mentally out of control [vibbhantacitta]|, |undiscerning::without wisdom [duppañña]|, and uninformed—these, sir Gotama, do not live in close association with you.

 Ye pana te kulaputtā saddhā agārasmā anagāriyaṁ pabbajitā asaṭhā amāyāvino aketabino anuddhatā anunnaḷā acapalā amukharā avikiṇṇavācā indriyesu guttadvārā bhojane mattaññuno jāgariyaṁ anuyuttā sāmaññe apekkhavanto sikkhāya tibbagāravā nabāhulikā nasāthalikā okkamane nikkhittadhurā paviveke pubbaṅgamā āraddhavīriyā pahitattā upaṭṭhitassatino sampajānā samāhitā ekaggacittā paññavanto aneḷamūgā, tehi bhavaṁ gotamo saddhiṁ saṁvasati.

-But those clansmen who have left the household life out of faith, who are not crafty, deceitful, or treacherous, who are not restless, arrogant, unsteady, talkative, or chatty, with guarded sense faculties, moderate in eating, devoted to wakefulness, with regard for the ascetic life, with keen respect for the training, not indulgent or careless, who are keen to avoid backsliding, leaders in seclusion, |with energy aroused::with initiative [āraddhavīriya]|, |determined::resolute, applying oneself [pahitatta]|, who |attend mindfully::are with presence of mind [upaṭṭhitassatī]|, |fully aware::with attentiveness, with clear and full comprehension, intentional, purposeful [sampajāna]|, |collected::composed, settled [samāhita]|, |with a unified mind::with a one-pointed mind; with an integrated, well-composed, concentrated mind [ekaggacitta]|, |wise::discerning, percipient [paññavant]|, perceptive—these, friend Gotama, indeed live in close association with you.
+But those clansmen who have left the household life out of faith, who are not crafty, deceitful, or treacherous, who are not restless, arrogant, unsteady, talkative, or chatty, with guarded sense faculties, moderate in eating, devoted to wakefulness, with regard for the ascetic life, with keen respect for the training, not indulgent or careless, who are keen to avoid backsliding, leaders in seclusion, |with energy aroused::with initiative [āraddhavīriya]|, |determined::resolute, applying oneself [pahitatta]|, who |attend mindfully::are with presence of mind [upaṭṭhitassatī]|, |fully aware::with attentiveness, with clear and full comprehension, intentional, purposeful [sampajāna]|, |collected::composed, settled [samāhita]|, |with a unified mind::with a one-pointed mind; with an integrated, well-composed, concentrated mind [ekaggacitta]|, |wise::discerning, percipient [paññavant]|, perceptive—these, sir Gotama, indeed live in close association with you.

 Seyyathāpi, bho gotama, ye keci mūlagandhā, kālānusāri tesaṁ aggamakkhāyati; ye keci sāragandhā, lohitacandanaṁ tesaṁ aggamakkhāyati; ye keci pupphagandhā, vassikaṁ tesaṁ aggamakkhāyati; evameva bhoto gotamassa ovādo paramajjadhammesu.